 2) Server Availability and Ease of Maintenance

 Some companies, in particular SMEs, may simply lack the infrastructure or the expertise in terms of IT departments or contracted specialists.
-Again this makes the decision simple; some kind of off-premise solution is required.
+Again this makes your intranet hosting decision simple; some kind of off-premise solution is required.

 Certainly in the case of Claromentis, we fully support both hosting options and charge differently for the two deployment models.
 In the case of on-premise systems, the customer purchases a perpetual license and has the option of taking out an annual support and maintenance contract.
 For cloud-based systems we charge through the standard Software as a Service model, where a single monthly fee covers the software, support, and the servers, and the customer can cancel at any time.